 The option resides in the

-Storage Editor dialog and can be set when you create or edit your own custom storage:
+Storage Editor dialog and can be set when you create or edit your own customer managed storage:

 Sample of an archive

 You can download a sample password-protected archive by the link below:

 The archive is password protected in the same way as all Cloudback backups are.
 A new password is generated every time a new backup is created.
 Here is a password for this particular archive:

 For a brief description of content please refer Metadata Backups